-Download the pdf of my Winter programme starting January 2019 (free poster attached!): Winter programme + poster final
+Download the pdf of my Winter programme starting January 2019 (free poster attached!): Winter programme + poster final This poster is now

 I occasionally teach a series of mindful movement classes and during the summer months I can be found down at the Lough Shore in Jordanstown teaching Khi Cong with a stick at 8am on Tuesday and Thursdays.
 Mindful movement is taught as part of the 8-week MBSR and on days of mindfulness.
 Please read this info sheet What is Mindful Movement for more on this wonderful practice.
 2. Mindfulness-based Stress Reduction (MBSR) and Mindfulness-based Cognitive Therapy (MBCT)

 MBSR is the classic programme developed by Jon Kabat-Zinn in Massachusetts General Hospital.
 (See his famous book Full Catastrophe Living).

 As taught by Bangor University I teach a combination of MBSR and MBCT.
 MBCT was developed by by Kabat-Zinn, Zindel Segal, Mark Williams and John Teasdale.
 Check out this book, The Mindful Way Through Depression, for more information.
 I now teach the updated version of this course as approved and researched by the Oxford Mindfulness Centre.